openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

 =====================

 When you have completed the required number of peer assessments, your self assessment opens.
-You see your responses along with the same rubric that you used in the peer assessment step.
-Assess your responses, then select **Submit Your Assessment**.
+You see your response along with the same rubric that you used in the peer assessment step.
+Assess your response, and then select **Submit Your Assessment**.

 .. _Staff Grade: